Maxwell1447/Neuro-evolution-in-speaker-recognition/README.md

 Run ```pip install -r requirement.txt``` to install the required packages.

 To generate the graphics of the topologies of the genomes, you need to install [graphviz](https://www.graphviz.org/download/).
-Make sure that the directory containing the *dot* executable is on your systems’ path.
+Make sure that the directory containing the *dot* executable is on your system’s path.

 ## Aspects covered
 List of aspects covered: